kuzudb/kuzudb.github.io/docs/blog/factorization.md

-But let's take a step back and appreciate this theory because it gives an excellent advise to system developers: *factorize your intermediate results if your queries contain many-to-many joins!* The great thing is that this can all be done by static analysis of the query during compilation time, without assuming anything about the actual database.
+But let's take a step back and appreciate this theory because it gives an excellent advise to system developers: *factorize your intermediate results if your queries contain many-to-many joins!*
 Recall that GDBMSs most commonly evaluate many-to-many joins.
 So hence my point that GDBMSs should develop factorized query processors.
+The great thing this theory shows us is that this can all be done by static analysis of the query during compilation time by only inspecting the dependencies between variables in the query!
+I won't cover the exact rules but at least in my running example, I hope it's clear that because there is no predicate between a's and c's, once b is fixed, we can factor out a's from c's.

 ## Examples When Factorization Significantly Benefits:
 Factorized intermediate relations can be exponentially smaller